 The sample template replicates, to the extent possible, the online National HFA Monitor tool.
 Please download it and familiarize yourself with the requirements in advance of accessing the National HFA Monitor online tool.

-The national focal points are encouraged to use this as a working format to undertake national multi-stakeholder consultation processes to review progress and challenges in the implementation of risk reduction and recovery actions.
+National focal points are encouraged to use this as a working format to undertake national multi-stakeholder consultation processes to review progress and challenges in the implementation of risk reduction and recovery actions.
 The template will help the national coordinating authority to discuss and record inputs from various partners in a systematic manner.

 Recommended steps for the review process

-Step 1: Identification of relevant stake holders
+Step 1: Identifying relevant stakeholders

 Step 2: Setting up working groups in different priority areas